KBZE

 The station also features a webcast of its stream at www.kbze.com.
-Android and I-Phone customers can listen to the station by using the Tune-In Application, a free download.
+Android and iPhone customers can listen to the station by using the Tune-In Application, a free download.

-Also, these two radio stations are New Orleans Pelicans affiliates.
-They also broadcast area high school football, basketball softball and baseball.
+KBZE is a New Orleans Pelicans affiliate.
+Ity also broadcasts area high school football, basketball softball and baseball.

 Transmitter

-As of Early 2015 the station transmitter is currently hosted on the KMRC-AM tower in Stephenville La.
+As of 2015 the station transmitter is hosted on the KMRC tower in Stephenville, Louisiana.

 History

 The station was started around 1990, becoming licensed as KVPO in 1991 as a 3,200 watt station at its present tower location.
 The station changed to its current KBZE calls on October 16, 1992, and was granted an increase of power to 4,000 watts in 1995.
 The KBZE calls where once used by a radio station licensed to Security, Colorado from 1989 to 1991.